Twelve Apostles in art: Middle Ages (500–1500)

-With the fall of the Western Roman Empire in 476, the Roman Catholic Church still prevailed and funded Christian portraiture.
-Common mediums included sculpture, illuminated manuscripts, stained glass, metalwork and mosaics, fresco wall-paintings, tapestry, icons, sarcophagi and psalters or private prayer books.
-In the earlier periods, works were mostly served as a private devotional tools or liturgical objects such as chalices, phx's (containers for consecrated bread), situlas (bucket for holy water), Processional crosses and chrismatorys (containers for holy oil).
+With the fall of the Western Roman Empire in 476, the Roman Catholic Church still funded Christian art.
+Common media included sculpture, illuminated manuscripts, stained glass, metalwork and mosaics, fresco wall-paintings, tapestry, icons, sarcophagi and psalters or private prayer books.
+In the earlier periods, works were mostly served as a private devotional tools or liturgical objects such as chalices, phx's (containers for consecrated bread), situlas (bucket for holy water), Processional crosses and chrismatories (containers for holy oil).
 Liturgical tools were used in public rituals like the Eucharist, which was used to strengthen faith.
 The start of the Early Middle Ages was a period of political instability, poverty, and death in Western Europe, so public works were not widely commissioned by the church until later in the period.
-The beginning of the Middle Ages saw portraiture using Graeco-Roman style before moving into the diverse styles of Byzantine art, Insular art, Pre-Romanesque, Romanesque art, and Gothic art.
+The beginning of the Middle Ages saw art using Graeco-Roman style before moving into the diverse styles of Byzantine art, Insular art, Pre-Romanesque, Romanesque art, and Gothic art.